The excluded minors for embeddability into a compact surface: Decomposing into planar graphs

 Our proof will be a combination of \Tr{thm decomp} with the following basic fact about \vapf\ graphs: \begin{lemma}[{\cite[LEMMA~7.1]{thoPla}}] A countable graph $H$ is \vapf, \iff\ some embedding $g: H\to \BS^2$ has the property that \fe\ cycle $C$ one of the two sides of $g(C)$ contains only finitely many vertices. \end{lemma}

-\begin{proof}[\Pof \Cr{cor vapf}] The proof of the backward direction follows the lines of that of \Tr{thm decomp}, the only difference being that we start by embedding each piece into $\BS^2$ with at most one accumulation point of vertices.
+\begin{proof}[\Pof \Cr{cor vapf}] The proof of the backward direction follows the lines of that of \Cr{cor S plus}, the only difference being that we start by embedding each piece into $\BS^2$ with at most one accumulation point of vertices.

 For the forward direction, given $\g \in \Sig^*$, we first apply \Tr{thm decomp} to obtain a finitary decomposition of \g into planar pieces, and our proof guarantees that each piece lies in $\pln^*$.
 Thus it now suffices to prove that each $H\in \pln^*$ admits a finitary decomposition into \vapf\ pieces.
-This is easy using \Lr{lem vapf}: if $H$ has $k>1$ accumulation points in some embedding $g$, then some cycle $C$ decomposes it into two pieces each embedded with fewer than $k$ accumulation points, and our result follows by induction on $k$. \end{proof}
+This is easy using \Lr{lem vapf}: if $H$ has $k$ accumulation points in some embedding $g$, but is not itself \vapf, then some cycle $C$ decomposes it into two pieces each embedded with fewer than $k$ accumulation points, and our result follows by induction on $k$. \end{proof}